 Cup Tower Challenge

 If you are ever at a party and they are using plastic cups, tell them not to throw them away – there are so many uses for them and they make some fabulous games too.
-In this one from Little Bins for Little Hands, kids will love making a tower as tall as possible without it falling – can they make it as tall as they are?
+Kids will love making a tower as tall as possible without it falling – can they make it as tall as they are?

 For older children, you could introduce a timer for an extra challenge.
 Afterwards, use a ping pong ball to see who can knock down the most in one throw!